theodorSchei/timelapsebot/README.md

 # Timelapsebot

 With this program running, every sunset is captured and made into a neat little timelapse.
-The program is intended to run on a Raspberry pi with a PiCamera module.
+The program is intended to run on a Raspberry Pi with a Pi Camera module.

 ![Gif of a sunset in oslo made with this program](https://github.com/theodorSchei/timelapsebot/blob/main/media/timelapse.gif?raw=true)